Fisher Island, Florida: Education

 The island has a private school, Fisher Island Day School, which includes preschool through eighth grade for both on-island and off-island residents.
 The school was founded by Lexie and Robert Potamkin and Valerie and Michael Pearce in 2001.
 Approximately 30% of the students come from off-island, predominantly from the nearby Miami and Miami Beach neighborhoods of Star Island, Hibiscus Island, Palm Island, the Venetian Islands, Bayshore, South Beach, Pinecrest, Coral Gables, and Coconut Grove.

 The island is served by Miami-Dade County Public Schools.
-It is zoned for South Pointe Elementary School, Nautilus Middle School, Miami Beach Senior High School.
+It is zoned for South Pointe Elementary School, Nautilus Middle School, and Miami Beach Senior High School.